 Community Engagement & Leadership (CEL) Program Faculty Guidelines and Curriculum Resources

-And please also see below our two highlight videos of some of our top faculty members who are already teaching a variety of exciting and ground-breaking CEL designated courses!
+For those curious about the program, please check out the highlighted videos below of some of our top faculty members who already teach a variety of exciting and ground-breaking CEL designated courses!

 CEL Faculty Video 1 (Video Production and Closed Captions by CFLD/Creative Studios):